Modes of Transportation

 The City provides a bicycle map of the five boroughs, which identifies a network of the best streets and park paths for cycling.

 Secured bike racks are available for all students behind Tisch Hall (West Third Street between LaGuardia and Mercer Street).
 Interested students should register their bikes with the NYU Office of Public Safety for access to these bike racks.
 A limited number of locations to store your bike are located in the front of Vanderbilt Hall, Furman Hall, and D'Agostino Hall.
-Mercer Residents have access to a bike room.
+Hayden Hall residents have access to a bike room.

 NYU Campus Transportation

 NYU operates a bus system, with two scheduled routes during the fall and spring semesters.
 Campus Transportation is free to any NYU student who presents a valid NYU ID Card.

 The NYC subway can connect you to all of the boroughs for only $2 per ride.
 This form of mass transportation is not only environmentally friendly, it’s quick and cheap!

 New York City Buses are also a fast and reliable mode of local transportation.
 Bus information including routes and schedules can be found online.